department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/fsgli.md

 We won’t automatically cover you.
 You’ll need to sign up through your service member.

-**If your service member is a member of the Army, Navy, Air Force, Marines, Coast Guard, or National Oceanic and Atmospheric Administration,** have your service member sign you up online through the SGLI Online Enrollment System (SOES).
+**If your service member is a member of the Army, Navy, Air Force, Marines, Coast Guard, or National Oceanic and Atmospheric Administration,** have them sign you up online through the SGLI Online Enrollment System (SOES).

 To access SOES, have your service member: